yukiecanatto/calculator-in-C/README.md

-# calculator-in-C
+# calculator c
-Calculator using C
+Just a little exercise in c, on how to build a simple calculator using c as programing language.